tillitis/tkey-verification/README.md

 the *digest* of the TKey identity, but not the identity itself.

-If the monitor finds our key has been used, it uses the digest reported from the log and checks if this is indeed a digest we have signed.
+If the monitor finds our key has been used, it uses the digest reported from the log and checks if this is indeed a known digest we have signed.
 If not, it alerts us.

 The timestamps by the witnesses should give us a hint when this was first used.
 We can compare with the timestamps in our verification